 Use the company’s EIN on these credit applications.

 Are there more accounts reporting?
 Then progress to fleet credit.
 These are businesses like BP and Conoco.
-Use this credit to buy, fix, and maintain vehicles.
+Use this credit to buy fuel, and to fix and maintain vehicles.
 Make certain to apply using the small business’s EIN.

 Have you been sensibly handling the credit you’ve gotten up to this point?
-Then move onto the cash credit tier.
+Then move onto more universal cash credit.
 These are businesses such as Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

-These are service providers such as Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are frequently MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are doable.
+If you have more trade accounts reporting, then these are doable.

 Know what is happening with your credit.
 Make sure it is being reported and take care of any mistakes ASAP.
 Get in the practice of checking credit reports.
 Dig into the particulars, not just the scores.

 We can help you monitor business credit at Experian, Equifax, and D&B for 90% less.